-When a business considers incorporating a company in Hong Kong, they often have a range of questions about the specifics of company formation.
+When a business considers company registration in Hong Kong, they often have a range of questions about the specifics of company formation.
 Here we want to set out the most common questions and answers relating to forming a company in Hong Kong.

 Forming a Company in Hong Kong

 What are the different types of business classification in Hong Kong?

 There is a range of options available for businesses considering operating in Hong Kong.
 Here we set out the main business types:

 - Private company limited by shares.
 This is the most common type of company in Hong Kong.
 This type of company is privately owned by shareholders, and has limited liability.
 It is limited to 50 shares in total, and shares cannot be made publicly available for sale.
 A private company limited by shares can be a subsidiary of an international company.